The Pact review: 8 burning questions and theoriesMay 17 | 4 min read

-Warwick Davis talks about the Willow TV series, daytime quiz show Tenable and classic children’s TV as returns to screens in new kids TV show Master Moley.
+Warwick Davis talks about the forthcoming Willow TV series, daytime quiz show Tenable and classic children’s TV as he returns to screens in new kids' TV show Master Moley.

 Star Wars, Harry Potter, his own sitcom, a quiz show, a Bear Grylls adventure and now the star of children’s TV series Master Moley - Warwick Davis has pretty much done it all.

 And despite turning 50 this year, Warwick isn’t slowing down.
-Next year, he begins work on his highly anticipated Willow TV series 33 years on from the Ron Howard and George Lucas classic’s cinema release.
+Next year, he begins work on Disney's highly anticipated TV series based on the film Willow, in which he will reprise the role of the eponymous sorcerer.
+The series will be set 10 years after the events of the original movie, and filming will commence in Wales next year, 33 years on from the Ron Howard and George Lucas classic’s cinema release.

 Currently promoting Master Moley By Royal Invitation, a 30-minute children’s TV special, we caught up with Warwick to talke about classic kids TV, the return of Willow and hilarious bloopers from his ITV quiz Tenable.